telerik/ajax-docs/controls/multiselect/getting-started.md

 # Getting Started

-The following tutorial demonstrates how you can add **RadMultiSelect** bound to static items collection.
+The following tutorial demonstrates how you can add a **RadMultiSelect** control populated with static items.
 The end result will be similar to **Figure 1**:

 >caption Figure 1: Basic RadMultiSelect configuration with static items